Pass Expressions with Analytics Extensions

-Tableau supports a set of functions that you can use to pass expressions to external services for integration with R, MATLAB, and Python.
+Tableau supports a set of functions that you can use to pass expressions to analytics extensions for integration with Einstein Discovery, R, MATLAB, and Python.
 Previously, this feature was referred to as "external services".
 In version 2020.1 (and later), this functionality is referred to as analytics extensions.

-In Tableau Desktop, click the Help menu, and then select Settings and Performance > Manage External Service connection to open the External Service Connection dialog box:
+In Tableau Desktop, click the Help menu, and then select Settings and Performance > Manage Analytics Extension Connection.

 Specify a port.

 Port 6311 is the default port for plaintext RServe servers.

 Port 4912 is the default port for SSL-encrypted RServe servers.

 Port 9004 is the default port for TabPy.

 If no connection can be established, an error message is displayed.
 Click Show Details in the message to see any diagnostic information returned by the server.

 Einstein Discovery is a powerful analytics tool in Salesforce that makes use of machine learning to provide insights and predictions.
 Einstein Discovery requires the Einstein Analytics Plus license, Tableau CRM Plus license, or the Einstein Predictions license, which are available for an extra cost.
 For related information, see Requirements for access.